BrandCast-Signage/brandcast-docs/docs/integrations/google-business-reviews.md

 1. **Google Business Profile**:
    - Active and verified Google Business Profile
-   - Admin or manager access
+   - **Owner or Manager access** (required for API access)
-   - Business location ID
+   - Business location ID (Place ID)

-2. **Google Account**:
+2. **Google Account with Admin Access**:
-   - Admin access to Google Business Profile
+   - **IMPORTANT:** You must use a Google account that has **Owner** or **Manager** permissions for your Google Business Profile
-   - OAuth authentication enabled
+   - Standard user accounts or accounts without admin access will not work
+   - If you don't have admin access, contact your business profile administrator

 ### Step 1: Connect Google Account

 1. Navigate to **Content Sources** → **Integrations**
 2. Click **Add Integration**
 3. Select **Google Business Reviews**
+4. **Read the admin access warning** - ensure you're using an admin account
-4. Click **Connect Google Account**
+5. Click **Connect Google Business**
-5. Sign in with Google account that manages your Business Profile
+6. Sign in with the Google account that has **Owner** or **Manager** access to your Business Profile
-6. Grant permissions:
+7. Grant permissions:
    - View and manage Google Business Profile
    - Read reviews and ratings
-7. Authorization successful
+8. Authorization successful

+**⚠️ Common Mistake:** Using a personal Google account that doesn't have admin access to the Business Profile.
+This will result in authorization errors or empty review lists.

-### Step 2: Select Business Location
+### Step 2: Enter Place ID

-1. System retrieves all locations you manage
-2. Select location to display reviews from
-3. View location details:
+1. Find your Google Place ID using [Google's Place ID Finder](https://developers.google.com/maps/documentation/places/web-service/place-id)
+2. Enter the Place ID in the configuration form
+3. The system will validate and fetch your business details:
    - Business name
    - Address
    - Current rating
    - Total review count

 **Multiple Locations:**
-- Create separate content sources for each
+- Create separate content sources for each location (each needs its own Place ID)
-- Or rotate between locations on schedule
+- Rotate between locations on schedule
 - Compare reviews across locations

 ### Step 3: Configure Review Settings